-Palaeontologists and scientists theorise that certain prehistoric animals would display Red, by flushing blood into their large sail fins, to either show aggression or to attract a mate.
+Palaeontologists and scientists theorize that certain prehistoric animals would display Red, by flushing blood into their large sail fins, to either show aggression or to attract a mate.
 The most famous of these animals was Spinosaurus, seen in Jurassic Park 3.
-Another animal called the Dimetrodon also had a large sail fin which may of been used for the same reasons.
+Another animal called the Dimetrodon also had a large sail fin which may have been used for the same reasons.

 Animals Displaying Blue

 There is an interesting, yet somewhat confusing fact about animals and the color blue.
-You have probably seen many animals display the color blue, many fish and birds for example appear blue.
-However only a small minority, less than 1% of animals that appear blue, are actually blue.
+You have probably seen many animals displaying the color blue, many fish and birds, for example, appear blue.
+However, only a small minority, less than 1% of animals that appear blue, are actually blue.